backrunner/start-claude/Readme.md

 ### Basic Commands

-- `start-claude` - Start with default config or choose from available configs
+- `start-claude` - Start with default config or directly without config
 - `start-claude <config>` - Start with a specific configuration
 - `start-claude --config <name>` - Start with a specific configuration
 - `start-claude --list` - List all configurations